-The new Graham Chronofighter Oversize Score Baja 1000 (ref.
-2CCAU.B04A.T17N) automatic chronograph watch brings you an interesting combo of military-styled, black dial with beige-colored luminescent paint on hands and numerals and a sporty, probably quite expensive, too, carbon-fiber chronograph start/stop trigger.
+The automatic Graham Chronofighter Oversize Score Baja 1000 (ref.
+2CCAU.B04A.T17N) chronograph brings you an interesting combo of a military-styled, matte-black dial with beige-colored luminescent paint on hands and numerals, and a sporty, probably expensive, too, carbon-fiber chronograph start/stop trigger.

-Graham uses the concept of a left-handed chronograph trigger for quite a long time, but it seems that only recently it managed to find a good use (as well as a good finish) for the part.
+Graham uses the concept of a left-handed chronograph trigger for a long time, but only recently it managed to find a good use (as well as a good finish) for the part.
 Their Chronofighter Prodive Professional (Ref.
 2CDAV-B02A) diving watch was among the first to feature the restyled trigger and now it comes the turn of the sporty Chronofighter Oversize Score Baja 1000.

-Attached to a deliberately oversized body whole 47 millimeters in diameter, the part doesn’t look as bulky as on previous versions of the watch.
+Attached to a deliberately oversized body whole 47 millimeters in diameter, the part doesn’t look as bulky as on previous versions.

 Thanks to the use of (forged?) carbon-fiber, the trigger successfully blends into the mix of scratch-resistant, black ceramic bezel and a black PVD-coated steel body.
 The black rubber chronograph “reset” push-piece and the setting crown finish the picture of a solid, convincingly designed timekeeper.

-Although the body of the timepiece looks daringly modern, its dial features a vintage-styled finish with oversized, art-deco-styled Arabic numerals and the “historic” hour and minute hands covered with traditional beige-colored Superluminova.
+Although the PVD-treated case is daringly modern, its dial features a vintage-style finish with oversized, art-deco-styled Arabic numerals and the “historic” hour and minute hands covered with traditional beige-colored Superluminova.

 There is a slight visual mishmash with the chronograph hands (the central second hand and the 30-minute indicator at 6 o’clock) and the subsidiary second hand at 3 hours painted the same red color, but that was possibly done to better balance the “BAJA 1000” inscription at 9 o’clock.

-As usual, the watch is animated by the same Caliber G1747 that the British brand seems to love so dearly.
+As usual, the watch is animated by the same Caliber G1747 that the British brand loves so dearly.
 Based on the well-known ETA 7750 automatic chronograph movement, the mechanism was modified by Graham’s long-standing partner, a Swiss manufacture La Joux Perret.
-The original caliber was not only simply rotated clockwise to allow for a left-handed winding crown, but also turned into a monopusher to make the signature start/stop trigger work seamlessly.
+The original caliber was not only simply rotated clockwise to allow for a left-handed winding crown but also turned into a monopusher to make the signature start/stop trigger work seamlessly.

 Graham Chronofighter Oversize Score Baja 1000 (ref.
 2CCAU.B04A.T17N) specification